wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # Summary

-If you build on AWS, I suggest to use the Cloud Development Kit.
-You may have reasons to choose something else, but I believe you should consider the CDK first and think really hard if you need something else.
+If you build on AWS, I suggest using the Cloud Development Kit.
+You may have reasons to choose something else, but I believe you should consider the CDK first before anything else.
+For learning, I recommend the [official documentation][CDKHome], and especially the [best practices][CDKBestPractices] section which offers many useful tips on structuring your AWS accounts, deployment pipelines, and CDK code.

 [CFAnnouncement]: https://aws.amazon.com/about-aws/whats-new/2011/02/25/introducing-aws-cloudformation/
 [CDKAnnouncement]: https://youtu.be/AYYTrDaEwLs